pauligb/TC4002.1_Analisis_Diseno/README.md

 ### Description
 Create a command line program that take as input parameter a number and then it displays in the console the corresponding number (positive integers Plus Zero) in Binary and Hexadecimal.
 It also manages errors using exceptions for not using numbers.

-Covert the number using the algorithm and not a function.
+Convert the number using the algorithm and not a function.

 Name of the program: convert2X.py